isaacs/rimraf/README.md

 want to disable globbing you can do so with `opts.disableGlob` (defaults to `false`).
 This might be handy, for instance, if you have filenames that contain globbing wildcard characters.
-You can optionally pass in an alternate fs implementation by passing in opts.fs.
+You can optionally pass in an alternate fs implementation by passing in `opts.fs`.
-Your implementation should have opts.fs.lstat(path, cb) and opts.fs.lstatSync(path).
+Your implementation should have `opts.fs.lstat(path, cb)` and `opts.fs.lstatSync(path)`.

 The callback will be called with an error if there is one.
 Certain errors are handled for you: